chewbyte/maple/README.md

 <pre>
 root
-├───assets      collateral/reference files used in the gg builds ├───ba          analysis artefacts such as requirements and models ├───code        software artefacts
+├───assets      collateral/reference files used in the maple builds ├───ba          analysis artefacts such as requirements and models ├───code        software artefacts
 └───management  project management artefacts